Skip to content

 Adding all languages that are spoken

-In the second step of the wizard, add an AI caption and/or speech language for each language spoken in the live stream (see 'Requirements' below for a list of the supported languages).
+In the second step of the wizard, add all languages that will be spoken in the live stream as closed captions and/or synthetic audio languages (see 'Requirements' below for a list of the supported languages).
+This is necessary for the speech-to-text conversion.

 If desired, after creating the event, you can continue to add vocabulary terms in different languages.